SykoLover

 -

 Your heartbroken moment gives you the same choice I had.
 It happened.
 It's over.
 You can either view this experience, as many do, as your greatest curse or apply gratitude and decide it is your greatest blessing.
 It can continue to be your enslavement or you can let it be your freedom.
 The experience is just the mirror, the teacher.
 You can keep going down that dark, dead end road or you can let God start to lift it off of you.
 If you hadn't experienced it now, when?
 Be glad that it happened so you can draw a line in the sand and say "I will never go back to that place again."
 Your new life starts right now.
 I'm thankful everything hit the fan at a young age, 22, where I found God and allowed Him in to start the healing process.
 I was a scared little boy.
 God began making me a man.
 Addiction may have thwarted my growth initially, but it also led me to the stoicism, serenity and inner work chapter, which has been my greatest blessing.
 God using bad for good again.
 Now at 38, finally developing emotional security and stability, there is hope.
 Maybe you can save yourself 16 years.
 You can look up stoicism, attachment theory, a step program and start the inner work now.
 And pray.
 Before you can ever hope for a partner, you have to be able to live with yourself, by yourself.
 And with God.
 He is always with us.
-More than that, He is a coach, delivering wisdom.
+More than a companion though, He is a coach, delivering wisdom.

-11-16-2025: Ultimately, there is one thing that's sets the pace.
+11-16-2025: Ultimately, there is one thing that sets the pace.
 In too many cases to mention over the past few months, like when I figured out the B.A.D. approach, I'll be having a doubtful moment.
 Then I pray and God gives me the answer.
 This particular evening, the shadow, the shame, guilt and regret was hitting me hard.
 I was listening to a talk on Youtube that led me to a revelation.
-As I'm dwelling on the past and the drama, I said, "I give my heart to Jesus".
+As I'm dwelling on the past and the drama, beating myself up, I said, "I give my heart to Jesus".
 The pain gradually evaporated.
 When we've exhausted every avenue of personal growth and inner work possible there are some things that only He can lift off of us with his forgiveness.

 11-28: I was listening to an audio about attachment styles with a bit of conflicting advice, allowing indecision and doubt to creep in, when I had the thought, doesn't it make sense to just be love no matter what?
+(While maintaining boundaries.
+Sacrificing self-respect is not love.)

 11-30: For three days, I was putting the background of this story together while smoking weed about every hour.
 It was easy enough to reproduce what happened 15 years ago.
 But, from Thanksgiving Thursday through Sunday, when more creativity became required in how I wanted to communicate what I've learned recently, I hit a wall.
 A creative barrier.
 A conflict of conscience.
 I would take notes on my phone of some things to say but, avoided my computer, where I write.
-I wasn't feeling it.
+I simply wasn't feeling it.
 Smoking weed can inspire some creative thought but, as with any drug, when it wears off, you need more to stave off the come down.
 As the high wears off a mental fog sets in, at least for me.
 I knew getting high was coming to an end.
 After I would smoke, I would say to God, "Hit me with it".
 As in, give me the message on smoking.
 With just a pinch of weed left, He hit me with it.
 It was a day of the shadow.
 It was almost paralysis.
 A reminder of that night in 2010.
 I just wanted to fall asleep and get the day over with.
 I've been smoking weed for 23 years and have never been hit this hard with the come down.
 Waking up sober, with clarity of mind and conscience, I worked on the site for 10 hours straight.
 This is my official sobriety date.
 I also woke up with the thought "Forget they ever existed".
 Whether it be the past, a person, an addiction or some other circumstance that is not in your control, you can let go.
 If it's a person, let go of the fantasy you have created about them.

 Addiction:

 Addiction lives within the walls of depression.
 If you can do the inner work on depression, addiction goes with it.
 Substance abuse is just a symptom, a band-aid on a wound that requires psychological surgery.
-Ingesting toxins that I know are not good for me I call voluntary purgatory, because it invites a cloud, guilt into the conscience, corrupting it.
-With God's help, learning stoic principles, confronting my shadow, working the steps, taking a moral inventory, making amends and practicing virtue, as of 12/10/2025 and the posting of this website, I am exactly 100 days since my last drink and 10 days since I smoked weed.
+Ingesting toxins that I know are not good for me I call voluntary purgatory, because it intentionally invites a cloud, guilt into the conscience, corrupting it.
+With God's help, learning stoic principles, confronting my shadow, working the steps, taking a moral inventory, making amends and practicing virtue, as of 12/10/2025, the day I posted this website, I am exactly 100 days since my last drink and 10 days since I smoked weed.
 I have no craving for either, especially when I play the tape out, which ends in a clouded conscience and many times with my face in a trash can, sick.
 I don't judge anyone that partakes.
 I did for 23 years.
 I am free without it.

 -